yogeshojha/rengine/README.md

 ### First-time Open Source contributors
 Please note that reNgine is beginner-friendly.
 If you have never done any open-source yet, we encourage you to do so. **We will be happy and proud of your first PR ever.**

-You can begin with resolving any [open issues](https://github.com/yogeshojha/rengine/issues)
+You can begin with resolving any [open issues](https://github.com/yogeshojha/rengine/issues).

 ## License

-Distributed under the MIT License.
-See [LICENSE](LICENSE.md) for more information.
+Distributed under the GNU GPL license License.
+See [LICENSE](LICENSE) for more information.

 ## Acknowledgements
 reNgine is just a pipeline of recon. reNgine would not have been possible without the following individuals/organizations.